deepak-mali-git/Amazon-clone/README.md

 3. Set up environment variables for MongoDB connection and authentication.
 4. Run the application using `npm start`.

+5. and create .env file in api and client folder and replace there respective pats to mongodb and localhost or server-path

 ## Usage

 - Navigate to the project directory and run the server using `npm start`.